 If you think you're unlikely to pass referencing based on your affordability, you may be able to ask for a guarantor to support you.
 A guarantor is usually a parent or guardian who will agree to take on the responsibility for the rent of the property – in other words, if you don't pay your rent or for any damages to the property (over the deposit amount), it is your guarantor's responsibility to foot the bill.

 It's also worth noting that some properties come with bills included and others don't – in which case you'll need to consider regular payments such as gas, electricity, water, council tax and insurance.
 Your letting agent or landlord should be able to tell you what council tax banding the property is under, but you can always check council tax valuations online.

 Keep your guarantor updated

-If you do need a guarantor, we’ll need to reference them in the same way, which means they’ll have to undergo a credit check and an employer reference.
-Letting your guarantor know in advance about the checks can help make sure the process runs smoothly.
+If you need a guarantor, we'll need to reference them in the same way, which means they'll have to undergo a credit check and an employer reference.
+Telling your guarantor about the checks in advance can help make sure the process runs smoothly.

 Be honest about your circumstances

-A poor credit history doesn’t automatically mean you’ll be declined an application, but failing to disclose this up front may see you being put in a bad light.
+Poor credit history doesn't automatically mean you'll be declined, but failing to disclose this information upfront may look bad on you.

 With HomeLet, our references include a credit search, so we'll check things like: